 In response to the evolving concerns surrounding the COVID-19 virus, Laurentian University has taken the precaution of moving all face-to-face classes to remote delivery for the spring and summer terms.

 We appreciate that this can be a very challenging time for you and our office is here to help and support you.

 In keeping with Public Health directives for social distancing in order to reduce the spread of the virus, Counselling Services will be offering appointments via telephone, effective immediately.

 - If you do not have an appointment and would like to schedule one, please contact us at 1-800-461-4030 ext: 6506 or at 705-673-6506, or by email at email@example.com.

 - Our walk-in hours are closed, however you may call 705-673-6506 during office hours (8:30 am - 4:00 pm).
 Counsellors will remain available for follow-up.
 We will determine the best way to support your needs and direct you to the most appropriate service or resources.

 Additional counselling/crisis/support lines you can reach out to include:

-- Bounceback’s services are still accessible to students and all residents of Ontario
+- BounceBack is a free skill-building program that is accessible to students and all residents of Canada

 - Big White Wall

-- Big White Wall is another online peer-to-peer support community which is a great tool for students.
+- Big White Wall is an online peer-to-peer support community and a great tool for students

 - Crisis Intervention Services